akrutchins/MultiQ/README.md

-# Instructions for Using the MultiQ-IT Ion Trap Simulator
+# Instructions for Using the Demiurge_MultiQ-IT_486 Ion Trap Simulator

 This ad hoc computer program, developed in Processing and Java, simulates ion motion within a 486-quadrupole MultiQ-IT ion trap.
 Detailed descriptions of the computer model can be found in:
 **A.N.
 Krutchinsky, I.V.
 Chernushevich, V.L.
 Spicer, W. Ens, K.G.
 Standing.
 "Collisional Damping Interface for an Electrospray Ionization Time-of-Flight Mass Spectrometer,"** *Journal of the American Society for Mass Spectrometry*, Volume 9, Issue 6, June 1998, Pages 569-579.